Find out about speed limits, how to report a speeding complaint to the traffic bureau, and find out how we deal with your speed concerns.

 - traffic calming schemes.

-The 95 Alive partnership means that all reports of speed concerns in North Yorkshire can be dealt with centrally and then passed to the correct authority.
+The York and North Yorkshire Road Safety Partnership means that all reports of speed concerns in North Yorkshire can be dealt with centrally and then passed to the correct authority.

 In the partnership, North Yorkshire County Council is responsible for speed limit changes, road signage and traffic calming measures.
 You can contact us about these here.